UwU-Jogos/Hots-Unchained/README.md

 4. Captain A selects 2 heroes
 5. Captain B selects 1 hero

-During this stage, captains have the option to reroll any of the 6 heroes displayed.

 ### Stage Two

 1. Three maps are randomly generated